DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ### View all previously submitted declarations

 View all declarations which have been submitted to date.
-Check declaration submissions, identify if any are missing, and void or clawback those which have been submitted in error.
+Check submissions, identify if any are missing, and void or clawback those which have been submitted in error.

 ```
 GET /api/v3/participant-declarations